-The Family Service Associate will help you look at your hopes and dreams for your family, and then provide support to you in establishing a "goal" for those things that are most important to you.
-Together you will work on developing a Family Partnership Agreement with steps towards a goal that is relevant for your family.
+Your FSA will help you look at your hopes and dreams for your family, and then support you in creating goals for those things that are most important to you.
+You and your FSA will create a Family Partnership Agreement, with goals that are relevant for you.